 Small bar comes restaurant, Yours or Mine serves incredible South American food with an eclectic wine list, craft beer and a knock your socks off espresso martini.
 Devour pulled pork tacos, grilled marron with chimichurri or, once again, we recommend saying ‘yes please’ to the Feed Me menu option.

-Continue your international influenced foodie journey at modern Japanese fusion restaurant Tokyo Jacks.
-They pride themselves on using the best produce and their regular sake degustation nights are legendary.
 If Indian-fusion is more to your tasting, head a little further down Victoria Street to the Funkee Monkee Eatery & Bar.

 For dinner, Market Eating House is a perennial, local favourite and a West Australian Good Food Guide 2017 Top 25 Casual Dining Restaurant.
 This is a dining experience not to be missed!